-The Patching Neighbourhood Development Plan (PNDP) seeks to preserve the area's rural nature and ambience for future generations.
-Too many villages have succumbed to over-development and lost their character, and once it is lost it cannot be re-found - it is gone forever, and is unavailable for our children's children to appreciate.
+Patching Parish Council wishes to preserve the area's rural nature and ambience for future generations.
+Too many villages have succumbed to over-development and lost their character, and once it is lost it cannot be re-found - it is gone forever, and another piece of England is unavailable for our children's children to appreciate.
+Development is necessary, but must be carefully controlled in order to ensure that one of England's most attractive rural parishes and its settlements remain so for the future.
+The current occupants of the Parish are not only its owners today but its quardians for tomorrow.